Council sets ambitious energy emissions and water use targets

 Council's total emissions represent 2% of the LGA's emissions.
 A significant proportion of the remaining emissions are from electricity used by the residential and non-residential sector.
 Therefore, it is imperative that Council establishes closer partnerships with these stakeholders to ensure the targets are reached.

-Check out this video where Council’s Executive Manager of Environmental Services, Michael Mason, explains how Council is addressing climate change in the community.
+Check out this video where Council’s former Executive Manager of Environmental Services, Michael Mason, explains how Council is addressing climate change in the community.

 To achieve these targets Council has identified 8 key directions: